 But what is decaf coffee?
 How is it made?
 And does it really have less caffeine than regular coffee?

-One, decaf is not caffeine-free.
+- Decaf is not completely caffeine-free.
 Decaffeinated coffee can retain up to 3 percent of its original caffeine content.

 How Much Caffeine Does Coffee Have?